GoldenPepperoni/PathFollowing-Controllers/README.md

 ### Comparison Tool

 The comparison tool takes in individual `/PathFollowing-Controllers/pathfollowingcontrollers/algorithms/` scripts as command line arguments.
-There are no limit on the number of algorithms to be compared at a time, designed to be scalable for furture algorithms.
+There are no limit on the number of algorithms to be compared at a time, designed to be scalable for future algorithm implementations.

 Here is an example on how to use this tool to compare between 2 algorithms, `NLGL/8.py` and `CarrotChasing/8.py`: